matrop/python-cicd/README.md

 A learning experience for setting up a CI/CD pipeline for Python

 ## ToDo
-- Rename infrastructure pipeline to CD pipeline
-- Trigger CD pipeline after successful CI run (or manually)
-- Include a health check into CD pipeline (curl with x retries and exponential backoff?)
 - Check remaining TODO comments
 - Add project documentation